se-edu/se-book/designPatterns/abstractionOccurrence/what/text.md

 <tip-box>

-:package: In a library, there can be multiple copies of same book title.
+{{ icon_example }} In a library, there can be multiple copies of same book title.
 Each copy shares common information such as book title, author, ISBN etc. However, there are also significant differences like purchase date and barcode number (assumed to be unique for each copy of the book).

 Other examples: